tomb7890/pycatcher/README.md

 ### Installation
-Rename the provided `pycatcher.conf.example` to 'pycatcher.conf` and modify accordingly.
+Rename the provided `pycatcher.conf.example` to `pycatcher.conf` and modify accordingly.